Sexual Abuse During Medical Care

 You can file a civil lawsuit against the healthcare provider for battery.
 Battery is when someone intentionally makes harmful or offensive contact with another party.
 Through this claim, you can recover damages from the provider for your assault.

-Learn more about how our Victim Advocates are committed to your healing and justice by visiting this page.
+Learn more about how our Victim’s Advocates are committed to your healing and justice.
 You are not alone in this fight.

 Colorado law defines several acts as sexual assault, including sexual contact that is:

-• Under the guise of administering a medical treatment or examination
+- Under the guise of administering medical treatment or an examination.

 If you have a loved one who is incapacitated and in long-term care, consider installing a nanny cam to protect them and informing the facility of the camera.